 Teacher Education at The New School for Music Study

-The Frances Clark Center Apprenticeship Program is designed to give foundational teaching experiences to recent music school graduates and emerging professionals.
-The focus of the program is to provide practical teaching experiences through a practicum-based apprenticeship.
+The Frances Clark Center Comprehensive Practical Teaching Program is designed to give foundational teaching experiences to recent music school graduates and emerging professionals.
+The focus of the program is to provide practical teaching opportunities through a practicum-based experience.
 The program is open to pianists who have completed the minimum of a Bachelor’s degree or equivalent.
 No prior teaching experience is required.

 A Certificate is awarded at the completion of three terms.
 The program is repeatable.

 Cost: $2500 per term: includes all coursework, practicum, program books, and materials.

 Private piano instruction is available for additional costs.
 Scholarships are available.

 The program is structured in 3 terms of 10 weeks.
 Dates are flexible and appications are accepted on a rolling basis.
 A typical schedule might be:

 Term II: January-March 2022

 Format: Students may generally expect 2 hours of class coursework, 4 hours of guided observation, 3 hours of team teaching/mentored teaching per week.
 Assignments and preparation will require additional time.
 Final schedules are confirmed based on the needs of each apprentice in consultation with the program directors.